RAMshades/YOLO-SAHI_Detection/README.md

 ```

 ## Manual Installation
-If you want to manually install the ultralytics package you can do so by going to the website and finding the conda version you want.
+If you want to manually install the Ultralytics package, you can do so by going to the website and finding the conda version you want.
 Link provided here:

 https://docs.ultralytics.com/quickstart/